 - Any business licenses

-You’ll also likely have to fill out a paper application to provide with all of this documentation and you’ll be asked for more detailed information as the underwriting process progresses.
-To learn more about the SBA loan process, you can read our article on how to get SBA startup loans.
+You’ll also likely have to fill out a paper application along with all of this documentation, and you’ll be asked for more detailed information as the underwriting process progresses.

 Rollover for Business Startups (ROBS)